alehander92/Airtight/README.md

 * hindley milner typed ast -> lower level python-like typed ast (converting back to python/c like multiarg functions and assignment nodes)
 * lower level python-like typed ast -> c code (generate c code recursively for each node and based on the core library)

-the core library contains some predefined functions, accessible from hermetic and some template files which implement generic hermetic functions in c (for example `core/list.c` has placeholders like `%{list_type}` and `%{elem_type}` and different copies of the functions are generated for each `%{elem_type}` in a program})
+The core library contains some predefined functions, accessible from hermetic and some template files which implement generic hermetic functions in c (for example `core/list.c` has placeholders like `%{list_type}` and `%{elem_type}` and different copies of the functions are generated for each `%{elem_type}` in a program})